paulnicholsen27/starter_code_legit/04-one-to-many-starter/README.md

 ## Objectives

-* Implement one object to many objects relationship
+* Implement one to many relationship
-  * One object has many objects
-  * One object belongs to another object
 * Practice passing custom objects as arguments to methods
 * Demonstrate single source of truth
 * Infer type of method (class or instance) through naming conventions

 ## Deliverables

-* Create a User class.
+* Create a School class.
 The class should have these methods:
-  * `#initialize` which takes a username and have a reader method for the username
+  * `#initialize` which takes a name and address and stores those as properties
+  * `#name` returns the School's name
+  * `#address` returns the School's address
-  * `#tweets` that returns an array of Tweet instances
+  * `.all` returns an array of all the Schools
-  * `#post_tweet` that takes a message, creates a new tweet, and adds it to the user's tweet collection
+  * `.find_by_name` takes a string of a name and returns the first School with that name
+  * `#instructors` that returns an array of Instructor instances
+  * `#add_instructor` that takes an Instructor object and associates that Instructor with this School

-* Create a Tweet class.
+* Create a Instructor class.
 The class should have these methods:
+  * `#initialize` which takes a name and stores it as a property
-  * `Tweet#message` that returns a string
+  * `Instructor#name` that returns the name of this Instructor
-  * `Tweet#user` that returns an instance of the user class
+  * `Instructor#school` that returns the School this Instructor works at
-  * `Tweet.all` that returns all the Tweets created.
+  * `Instructor.all` that returns all the Instructors created.
-  * `Tweet#username` that returns the username of the tweet's user
+  * `Instructor#school_name` that returns the name of the School this Instructor works at